acg/dream-deploys/README.md

 Refresh the page to see it change.

 Edit code, static files, or both under `./root.unused`.
-Run `./deploy` to see your changes appear atomically and with zero downtime.
+Then leave `./root.unused` and run `./deploy` to see your changes appear atomically and with zero downtime.

 ## Questions & Answers